moulin-louis/boot2root/writeup1.md

 ## Step 8

-There is a `bomb` that will explore !
+There is a `bomb` that will explode !

-We need to reverse engineering the bin `bomb` to defuse it and acces the next users.
+We need to reverse engineering the binary `bomb` to defuse it and access the next users.

 - Phase 1: Public speaking is very easy.